planetscale/sql-proxy/README.md

 machine and proxying connections to the associated Database instances when the sockets are used.

+# NOTE
+This repo has been deprecated in favour of using the normal `pscale` CLI client in a container, and passing it the `connect` command with the `host` flag, which will do the same thing

 ## Installation

 **homebrew tap** (only on macOS for now):